 Though most laboratories utilize reagent chemicals in some form, a common question we come across involves the safe storage of these common chemical reagents.
-At OnePointe Solutions, we specialize in creating custom storage and lab furniture for labs in every industry.
+At OnePointe Solutions, we specialize in creating custom storage and laboratory workbenches for labs in every industry.
 Our storage solutions help our customers to safely and effectively store and organize important equipment, tools, chemicals, and so on.

 When storing chemical reagents, it is important to do so in such a way that minimizes impurity build-up, and part of this process requires the timely and safe disposal of chemical reagents that have exceeded their shelf life.
 Keeping reagents beyond their shelf life can impact test results, or may be unsafe to use or handle.

 In this guide, we’ll provide an overview of the shelf lives of common chemical reagents, and cover some important considerations when selecting appropriate reagent storage.

 “Shelf life” and “expiration dates” are often used interchangeably, but if you want to get technical, these terms are distinctly different.
 Shelf life refers specifically to the amount of time a properly sealed and stored reagent will last without degrading in quality.

 Expiration Date refers to the amount of time an opened reagent will last before needing to be disposed of.
 Tracking and adhering to both of these dates can help guarantee the standard of your laboratory’s data, and can help ensure all reagents meet safety and testing standards.

 Here is an example of shelf life vs. expiration date in action: